DariaPrzytula/Property-Prices-in-Gdansk/README.md

 * data_to_model.csv - file with data prepared for the model
 * cleaning_and_preparing_code.py - a file containing code for cleaning and preparing data
 * app.py - file containing the dashboard code
+* Prezentacja Projekt.pptx - file with presentation in Power Point [pl]

 To open the Dash application, you need to run the **app.py** code for example in **PyCharm**.
 All necessery files are added in code as links from this repository.
 After running the app.py code a local server will be launched.
 This server will host your Dash application and make it accessible via a URL.
 You can then open your web browser and navigate to this URL to access your Dash application.\